w3c/font-text-cg/charter/index.md

 on teleconferences or face to face meetings, decisions may also be made by a call for consensus on the public mailing list;
-consensus to be determined by the Chairs after some reasonable interval for objections.
+consensus to be determined by the Chair(s) after some reasonable interval for objections.

-All decisions made by the group should be considered resolved unless and until new information becomes available or unless reopened at the discretion of the Chairs.
+All decisions made by the group should be considered resolved unless and until new information becomes available or unless reopened at the discretion of the Chair(s).

-The Chairs may appoint individuals to be the
+The Chair(s) may appoint individuals to be the
 Editors of the Community Group's Deliverables.
-Such Editors are bound by the consensus of the Working Group as determined by the Chairs, and being an Editor does not imply any independent authority over the content of the deliverable.
+Such Editors are bound by the consensus of the Working Group as determined by the Chair(s), and being an Editor does not imply any independent authority over the content of the deliverable.
-Editors may nonetheless be allowed by the Chairs to make non controversial edits even in the absence of an explicit group decision, or in order to propose some text to be reviewed by the Community Group.
+Editors may nonetheless be allowed by the Chair(s) to make non controversial edits even in the absence of an explicit group decision, or in order to propose some text to be reviewed by the Community Group.
-Even then, if questions or disagreements arise, the final determination of consensus remains with the Chair.
+Even then, if questions or disagreements arise, the final determination of consensus remains with the Chair(s).

 ## Community and Business Group Process and Patent Policy